 Sound Quality Score: 10/10

-Here at That AV Dude we reviewed the sound for this movie with a 3.1 speaker array with DTS-HD Master Audio encoding.
+Here at That AV Dude, we reviewed the sound for this movie with a 3.1 speaker array with DTS-HD Master Audio encoding.

 The sound effects were all artfully done and still hold up today (even though this film released in 1968).
 The dialog was well-recorded and sounded natural.
 However, the sound quality from this movie, in our opinion, really doesn’t come from the sound effects or voice work.
 It comes from the fantastic classical score that Kubrick decided to implement in this film.
 The score is what drives this movie, not the words.
 You can almost think of the entire film as one of the most amazing music videos of all time.
-From the initial crescendo and booming timpani rolls to the final, intense and eclectic piece at the end of the film, the score for 2001: A Space Odyssey is completely fantastic.
+From the initial crescendo and booming timpani rolls to the final, intense and eclectic piece at the end of the film, the score for 2001: A Space Odyssey is entirely fantastic.

 That’s a Wrap!

 We here at That AV Dude really can’t find anything to fault this movie for.
-It’s one of our favorites and we highly recommend it always be a part of your collection.
+It’s one of our favorites, and we highly recommend it always be a part of your collection.
 Oh, and before we forget, our plot score for 2001: A Space Odyssey is:

 10 out of 10 Stars!